datacoves/docs/docs/how-tos/airflow/run-airbyte-sync-jobs.md

 # Run Airbyte sync jobs

-In our quest to simplify the way the different tools integrate together in the Modern Data Stack, we took a public project named [DAG Factory](https://github.com/ajbosco/dag-factory) which helps Analysts create Airflow DAGs using just yaml files, and enhance it by creating what we call `TasksGenerators`.
+In our quest to simplify the way the different tools integrate together in the Modern Data Stack, we took a public project [DAG Factory](https://github.com/ajbosco/dag-factory) which helps Analysts create Airflow DAGs using just yaml files, and enhanced it by creating what we call `TasksGenerators`.

-The main idea behind this concept is to read data from different systems (e.g. Airbyte's metadata) and dynamically create tasks that are connected to different sync jobs and can be dynamically triggered in an Airflow DAG.
+The main idea behind this concept is to use tags defined on dbt sources and read determine which data to load via different tools (e.g. Airbyte or Fivetran).
+Using this information, we can dynamically create _Extract and Load_ tasks in an Airflow DAG before running dbt.

-We've just added support for triggering `Fivetran` jobs!
-You can read more at [run Fivetran sync jobs](/how-tos/airflow/run-fivetran-sync-jobs).
+In addition to Airbyte, we also support Fivetran Tasks.
+You can learn how to [run Fivetran sync jobs](/how-tos/airflow/run-fivetran-sync-jobs).

 ## Before you start